-Skip served as the Deputy Director of the Minnesota Dept. of Revenue from 1996-2000 as appointed by then Governor Arne Carlson (R) and for succeeding Governor Jesse Ventura (Ind) where he led the formidable task of transition from paper to electronic tax filings.
+Skip served as the Deputy Director of the Minnesota Dept. of Revenue from 1996-2000 as appointed by then Gov. Arne Carlson (R) and for succeeding Governor Jesse Ventura (Ind.) when he led the state's formidable task to transition from paper to electronic filings.

 Skip became the National Director for Intuit (Turbo Tax) to lead the transition to e-filing for the Quicken Tax Freedom Project.

 Skip is intimately familiar with tax-related issues and filing preparation for individuals, corporations, Trusts, estates and NFP entities.
-Skip has been a Licensed Public Accountant (aka CPA) for over 45 years having graduated from St. Cloud State ('72) with a B.S. in Accounting.
-Skip is a very proud father and grandfather of successful family members.
+Skip was a Licensed Public Accountant (aka CPA) for over 47 years having graduated from St. Cloud State ('72) with a B.S. in Accounting.
+Skip is a very proud father and grandfather to many successful family members.

 James is an accomplished senior-level healthcare executive and well-educated counselor and social services provider.
 James is intimately familiar with healthcare from major global insurers and wellness providers to rural facilities with limited resources.
 James will assist with our efforts to recruit, hire and train wounded Veterans and those with PTSD to become vertical farmers and ag-tech entrepreneurs in order to start their own hydroponic food production facilities.
 Their farms will be integrated with state-of-the-art tech to enable them to be competitive in agriculture and digital telecom.